iagr98/PINN_IAM/README.md

 - Implements boundary conditions (like fixed ends)
 - Contains the training loop with plateau detection

-### `general_utils.py` - The Organizer
-This file takes care of:
-- **Saving results** (numpy arrays of predictions, losses, etc.)
-- **Plotting** (comparisons between predicted and exact solutions)
-- **Loading data** (when you want to analyze results later)

-It's useful because:
-- Keeps all your results organized in folders
-- Generates those nice loss curves and comparison plots
-- Lets you replay results without retraining

 ### `main.py` - The Controller
 This is where you actually run things: